-For example, let's say your org receives multiple ReportAnomalyEvents about a user who exported many more records of a report on Leads than usual.
+For example, you receive multiple ReportAnomalyEvents about a user who exported many more records of a report on Leads than usual.
 Because you created a transaction security policy on ReportAnomalyEventStore, you receive a notification each time this anomaly occurs.
-To further protect the Lead object you can create a ReportEvent policy on the report to block users from exporting more than 10 rows.
+To further protect the Lead object, you can create a ReportEvent policy on the report to block users from exporting more than 10 rows.